How social media can be used to discover credible sources of intelligence

 This individual seems to get pictures of events as they unfold, posts to Twitter then links a lot of his pictures to his Instagram account, as can be seen below in Figures 5 and 6.

-As can be seen using Providence and a few quick steps we have identified a source who is posting first-hand information from the ground in Iraq.
+Using social media we have identified a source who is posting first-hand information from the ground in Iraq.
 The information he presents on his Twitter and Instagram accounts appear to be unbiased.

 This same methodology can be useful across a wide variety of use cases, such as natural disasters, biosecurity, terrorism incidents and many more where having credible first-hand accounts is important for gaining insight when you may not have trusted individuals on the ground.